-I chose to use goat’s milk because I have fresh raw milk from my goats and making soap was another great way to use it ( I also make this Easy Raw Milk Goat Cheese and sometimes I can my milk.
-You can read about this in How to Can Milk) If you don’t have a milk animal you can purchase milk from a local farm or at the grocery store.
+I chose to use goat’s milk because I have fresh raw milk from my goats and making soap was another great way to use it ( I also make this easy raw milk goat cheese and sometimes I can my milk).
+If you don’t have a milk animal you can purchase milk from a local farm or at the grocery store.

 Use your kitchen scale to weight 9 oz of milk.
 To do that I placed a small plastic pitcher on the scale, zeroed the scale and added 9 oz of milk to the pitcher.
-Then, pour the milk into the ice tray and place in the freezer.
+Then, I pour the milk into the ice tray and place in the freezer.

 4.3 oz lye – to make soap you must use lye.
 Lye is not as scary as everyone makes it be.

 There are two kinds of lye; Sodium Hydroxide for making solid bars of soap, and Potassium Hydroxide for making liquid soap.

 When you mix lye and oils a chemical reaction occurs that changes both substances and the product is soap.
 This chemical reaction gives off fumes and heat and can hurt your skin and eyes, so you want to make sure you are protected by using the safety gear mentioned above.

 This is the lye I used in this recipe.
 Place your bowl on the scale and zero the scale.
 Then, add 4.3 oz of lye to the bowl.